jeremiah-c-leary/vhdl-style-guide/docs/concurrent_rules.rst

 concurrent_003
 ##############

-This rule checks alignment of multiline concurrent assignments.
+This rule checks alignment of multiline concurrent simple signal assignments.
 Succesive lines should align to the space after the assignment operator.
 However, there is a special case if there are parenthesis in the assignment.
 If the parenthesis are not closed on the same line, then the next line will be aligned to the parenthesis.